MARKET SNAPSHOT: S&P 500, Nasdaq Book Narrow Records Ahead Of Memorial Day Weekend

 Continue Reading Below

-The S&P 500 index gained 0.75 point, or less than 0.1%, to finish at a fresh all-time high at 2014.82, buoyed by gains in consumer-staples, consumer-discretionary and materials stocks, all up about 0.3%, while real estate fell 0.7%, weighing on the broad-market gauge.
+The S&P 500 index gained 0.75 points, or less than 0.1%, to finish at a fresh all-time high of 2014.82, buoyed by gains in consumer-staples, consumer-discretionary and materials stocks, all up about 0.3%, while real estate fell 0.7%, weighing on the broad-market gauge.

 The Nasdaq Composite Index rose 4.94 points, or 0.1%, to notch a record at 6,210.19.